BatteriesApril 2, 20267 min read

 Dogs and cats are sensitive to heat too.
 If you leave pets at home during the day, a battery backup keeps the AC running for them during unexpected outages.

-Tesla Powerwall 3 — Best for Whole-Home Backup
+Tier 1: Tesla Powerwall 3 — Whole-Home Permanent Backup

 • 13.5 kWh capacity — enough to run AC + essentials for 3-5 hours